kristianmandrup/pencil/README.md

 ## Custom tags

 The main purpose of Pencil is to be able to build custom tags usable within Jade syntax.
 Using [Bike](https://github.com/behere/bike) this comes very easy.
-__For working examples take a look at the /namespaces folder__.

 First you need to define a namespace.